agui2393/ReadWizards/README.md

 ## Acknowledgments

 - [Lazaros Pilafas](https://github.com/LozPilafas), my husband and coding partner, for his incredible support throughout this project.
-Lazaros assisted me in implementing CSS, HTML  and testing, offering valuable guidance and helping to ensure the quality of the code.
+Lazaros assisted me in implementing CSS, HTML, JS and testing, offering valuable guidance and helping to ensure the quality of the code.
 Beyond his technical contributions, he kept me calm and focused during the more challenging moments.
 I’m deeply grateful for his patience, collaboration, and constant encouragement.

 - [Julia Konovalova](https://github.com/IuliiaKonovalova), my Code Institute mentor helped me a lot with introducing me to new tools, giving me feedback about my website and helping me testing it.

 - [Code Institute](https://codeinstitute.net/) tutors and Slack community members for their support and help.

+- [Mario & Oscar]() A special thanks to Mario and Oscar, two talented and curious kids who helped test the website.
+They used their tech enthusiast and sharp eye for detail, providing me with invaluable feedback that helped shape the user experience.
+Their input made a real difference!

 ---